0 Cart

 We machine our Offset Bushings for your specific bike and shock combination.
 If you are searching for standard shock bushings, we also offer those for sale.

-We supply Offset Bushings to race teams and niche bike manufacturers worldwide.
+We supply Offset Bushings to race teams and bespoke bike manufacturers worldwide.
 You'd be surprised how many racers are running them!

 How they work